Best Neighborhoods in Barcelona for Rental Investment 2026

 El Raval

-• Best fit: selected mid- and long-term plays near MACBA, Sant Antoni edge, and university demand
+• Best fit: selected mid- and long-term plays near MACBA, Sant Antoni edge, and universities

-• Stock: older walk-ups, some renovated lofts, stronger need for due diligence
+• Stock: older walk-ups, renovated lofts, heavier due diligence

 • Indicative gross guide: ~4.5–6.0%